znjs/react-hooks/README.md

 ## Other Hooks

 - [`useReducer`](./src//examples/ReducerHook.jsx): An alternative to useState.
 Accepts a reducer of type (state, action) => newState, and returns the current state paired with a dispatch method.
+- [`useCallback`](./src//examples/CallbackHook.jsx): Pass an inline callback and an array of dependencies. useCallback will return a memoized version of the callback that only changes if one of the dependencies has changed.